comtravo/comtravo.github.io/_posts/2021-07-15-pareto_selection.md

 * Any point in the Pareto front is considered *Pareto Optimal*.
 By moving along the edge we can minimize price at expense of duration, or minimize duration at expense of price, but we cannot minimize both.
 * In this case, both `Train 1` and `Train 2` will be Pareto optimal points.
 Hence they will rank higher than `Train 3`.
 Ranking between `Train 1` and `Train 2` - without any further conditions like in this example - is arbitrary.
 * `Train 3` is called *Pareto Inefficient* as there exists at least one more point which is better than `Train 3` in all objectives.
 * In our algorithm, we put Pareto optimal points first and then append Pareto inefficient points to the ranking.
-We do not exclude Pareto inefficient points at this stage, since might offer more options to users in case there are very few Pareto optimal points available.
+We do not exclude Pareto inefficient points - if there are very few (or no) Pareto optimal points we might still offer them.

 ### Example 2 - One Pareto Optimal Result

-In this example we will minimize one objective **Price** satisfying 1 constraint **FlexibleTicketConstraint**.
+In this example we will minimize one objective **Price** and try to satisfy one constraint **FlexibleTicketConstraint**.
-Constraints are binary criteria which is either met or not met.
-Constraints and objectives together create pareto frontier and pareto optimal points.
+Constraints are binary criteria which are either met or not met.
+Constraints and objectives together create Pareto frontiers and Pareto optimal points.

 |Name | Price | Flexible Ticket|
 |--------|-------|---------|